hcitang/599.90/participation.md

 Each week, a new set of readings will be posted to the Slack (probably the Friday before the following meeting).
 You are responsible for reading these, and responding to these readings in at least one written paragraph.
 These are **due the following Thursday at noon.**

-During the discussion, I expect you to contribute to the conversation at least once.
-(Note: I know this is hard for introverts, which is why you have a week to prepare your thoughts in written form.)
+Note: During the discussion, I also expect you to contribute to the conversation at least once.
+(I know this is hard for introverts, which is why you have a week to prepare your thoughts in written form.)

 In both cases, you may build off of, or respond to others' contributions, or simply strike it out on your own.